JavierBaltar/chaos-engineering-getting-started/README.md

 chaos-litmus-server-service        ClusterIP      10.100.249.254   <none>                                                                    9002/TCP,8000/TCP   16s

 ```
+NOTE: It may take few minutes to complete the rollout.

 Browse the external-ip:9091 in your browser.
-After login to the portal using default credentials (admin/litmus), you will be asked to change your password.
+After login to the portal using default credentials (username: admin/ password: litmus), you will be asked to change your password.

 ![10%](docs/images/chaos-center.png)